-Additional information on CU Boulder's drug- and alcohol-abuse education programs is available in CU Boulder's biennial review report.
-You can obtain a copy of the latest report by clicking the link at the bottom of the resources webpage for emailing health promotion at health.promotion@colorado.edu.
-The 2020 Biennial Report should be available in December 2020.
+Additional information on CU Boulder's drug- and alcohol-abuse education programs is available in CU Boulder's Biennial Review Report.
+You can obtain a copy of the latest report by clicking the link at the bottom of the resources webpage for emailing health promotion at Health.Promotion@Colorado.EDU or this additional link to the biennial report.

-16. Campus Facilities
+14. Campus Facilities